You dumped me after taking advantage of me: Lady calls out comedian Broda Shaggi

 The young lady in her post questioned why the comedian would lie to her just because he wanted to sleep with her.

-Not stopping there, she slammed the comedian for lying about keeping himself with marriage after they had had several intimate sessions together.
+Not stopping there, she slammed the comedian for lying about keeping himself till marriage after they had had several intimate sessions together.

 Adewalespicyjay also added the after Shaggi took advantage of her, he started ignoring her because he was tired of the relationship and went for another girl.